Supplier Code of Conduct

 This CoC sets the standard expected to be met by all our suppliers throughout the value chain.
 If the requirements in this CoC are not met by a supplier, the parties will discuss corrective actions through an open dialogue.
 The supplier shall do its utmost to implement corrective actions as soon as possible, and it shall inform Orkla about any such actions.

-If it is established that (i) a supplier is unwilling or unable to carry out corrective actions which Orkla finds necessary in order to comply with this CoC, or (ii) the supplier or any of its sub-suppliers has committed a substantial breach or repeated breaches of the requirements in this CoC, Orkla is entitled to terminate the business relationship and any contract(s) with the supplier.
+If it is established that a supplier is unwilling or unable to carry out corrective actions which Orkla finds necessary to comply with this CoC, or (ii) the supplier or any of its sub-suppliers has committed a substantial breach or repeated breaches of the requirements in this CoC, Orkla is entitled to terminate the business relationship and any contract(s) with the supplier.
 Such termination shall be effective from the time stated in a written termination notice from Orkla.

-3. Evaluation and improvements
+Evaluation and improvements

 Orkla expects that the suppliers continuously and systematically evaluate their compliance with this CoC.
 We furthermore expect that improvement measures, whenever needed, are implemented by the suppliers.
-Orkla will also continuously evaluate and, if needed, improve our own policies and purchasing practices in order to facilitate the suppliers’ and their sub-suppliers’ compliance with this CoC.
+Orkla will also continuously evaluate and, if needed, improve our own policies and purchasing practices to facilitate the suppliers’ and their sub-suppliers’ compliance with this CoC.

-Orkla will avoid engaging with industries or companies when there is a broad consensus to boycott due to the negative social, environmental or ethical effects of the products, services or companies.
+Orkla will avoid buying from a country when there is a broad international consensus to boycott the country.
+Orkla will also avoid engaging with industries or companies when there is a broad consensus to boycott due to the negative social, environmental, or ethical effects of the products, services, or companies.
 We expect our suppliers to implement a similar policy.

 Reference 1: